8 Min.

 Calculate tax refund now

-This is what the 2023 income tax statement looks like
+This is what the 2023 wage tax statement looks like

-Here you can download the 2023 income tax statement as a PDF.
+Here you can download the 2023 wage tax statement as a PDF.

 In the left column of the statement you will find:

 Next to your employer’s address and tax number, you will find your wage tax deduction details (Elektronische Lohnsteuerabzugsmerkmale), ELStAM for short.
 These details are stored at the Federal Central Tax Office (BZSt) and determine the tax amount that is deducted from your income.
-In 2013, ELStAM replaced paper income tax statements which lead to the name “electronic income tax statement.”
+In 2013, ELStAM replaced paper wage tax statements which lead to the name “electronic wage tax statement.”
 The details listed include your:

 • Name, address, and birthday